13 Visualising data with ggplot2

 discrete variable; or if using shape from pre-existing shapes in the

-supports a variety of shapes, such as
+package (see ?points). ggplot2 supports a variety of shapes, such as

 circles, triangles, squares, and more, each represented by a unique